ljbosma/Intelic_assessment_LJ_Bosma/README.md

 Two different approaches to the assignment are included in this repository.
 Both use the same core components (`Grid`, `Drone`, `Simulation`) but differ in how the **Planner** selects and evaluates paths.

 ### **Code 1 – Hotspot Selection + Bounded A\***
-- **Hotspot-based planning:** Finds a promising hotspot (cell with high value + high-value neighbors) near the drone.
+- **Hotspot-based planning:** Finds a promising hotspot (cell with high value + high-value neighbors and applying extra weight for nearby and non-visited hotspots) near the drone.
 - **Bounded A\***: Runs a time-limited A\*-like search toward that hotspot.
   - Uses Chebyshev distance for movement costs.
   - Keeps track of score-per-step to balance distance vs. reward.